ipa-tys/ROCR/README.md

 ## Examples

-Using ROCR's 3 commands to produce a simple ROC plot
+Using ROCR's 3 commands to produce a simple ROC plot:

 ```
 pred <- prediction(predictions, labels)